HomeRIDEFAQs ► Answer

 If you now have a double-sided drive modified to read flippy disks directly:

-Once you have modified the drive, simply tick the Flippy disk check-box when accessing the drive, e.g. as below in the Access options dialog for the KryoFlux controller.
+Once you have modified the drive, simply tick the Flippy disk check-box (ALT+I) when accessing the drive, e.g. as below in the Access options dialog for the KryoFlux controller.
 By ticking the ckeck-box, the signal obtained from Head 1 will be reversed before decoding.

-If you have a regular double-sided drive:
+If you have a regular double-sided drive and a flippy disk with two index holes:

 What I do is that I split the creation of a flippy disk into two separate dumpings, and then merge both parts into final image, as in the following.